-- Search for the SolidWorks part file Paper Towel Base.
-How did you find it?
-Answer: Click Search, Search, All files and folders, enter search criteria in the All or part of the file name: window, click Search. - 2 What is the quickest way to bring up the Search window?
-Answer: Right-click search... from the shortcut menu. - 3 How do you open the file from the Search Results window?Answer: Double-click on the file name. - How do you start the SolidWorks program?
-Answer: Click start, All Programs, SolidWorks, SolidWorks. - 5 What is the quickest way to start the SolidWorks program?
-Answer: Double-click the SolidWorks desktop shortcut (if one exists).
+- How do you open the file from Windows Explorer?
+Answer: Double-click on the file name. - How do you start the SolidWorks program?
+Answer: Click , All Programs, SolidWorks, SolidWorks. - What is the quickest way to start the SolidWorks program?
+Answer: Double-click the SolidWorks desktop shortcut (if one exists). - 4 How do you copy a part within the SolidWorks program?Answer: Click File, Save As and assign a new name.